 Proper ventilation at the roof is important to a complete attic ventilation system as well as to the structural integrity of the roof.
 There are two basic categories of roof vents including passive and powered.
 A roofing contractor can install four different kinds of roof vents that all fall into one of the two categories.

 All roof vents work by allowing outside air that enters the attic through the soffits to escape out the top of the roof, creating attic ventilation that carries away moisture and condensation before it has any chance to damage the structure of the roof, the insulation or the home.
+In wintertime, without proper ventilation, ice dams can occur.

 Below are the four different types of roof vents along with some pros and cons.
 Your roofing contractor can help you decide which type of vent will work best for your roof and why installing the proper roof vent system can impact the structural integrity of your home over time.